padrepitufo/yeets-api/README.md

 # YEETS API

 Provides API endpoint and also provides CLI interface for yeets.
-This service serves as an interface for the corresponding database.
+This service serves as an interface for the corresponding database that the yeets ui displays.

 ## Building locally